VirtualForgeGmbH/hascar/README.md

 Run hascar with the -h flag to get help.
 The basic usage should be the same as with SAP(R)'s sapcar tool.
-It should be noted that the used command line parser is a bit more strict than what you might be used to.
+It should be noted that the used command line parser is a bit stricter than what you might be used to.

 # Extracting transport files from PAT files